Blues from Laurel Canyon: Background

 John Mayall sings and plays harmonica, organ and guitar on the album.
 The other band members are a young Mick Taylor (guitar), Colin Allen (drums) and Stephen Thompson (bass).
 The guitarist Peter Green is featured on the track "First Time Alone".
 The album was the final Mayall record before Taylor joined the Rolling Stones.
 The engineer was Derek Varnals.
 All the songs on the album were written by Mayall.

 The title of the album derives from Laurel Canyon, California, United States (in the Los Angeles area) where John Mayall subsequently lived from 1969 to 1979.
 It forms a record of his visit there before moving to the U.S. on a more permanent basis.
 The area was favoured by many musicians at the time.
 It was recorded at Decca Studios in West Hampstead, London, England between 26 and 28 August 1968, and was released on the Decca label.
 The album peaked at number 33 in the UK Albums Chart.

 A remastered and expanded version of this album was released in the United Kingdom in August 2007.

 Track listing

-All songs written by John Mayall — timings included.
+All songs composed by John Mayall.